dotway/Ai-Mentalyc-Solution-To-The-Assessment/README.md

 - **[sentence-transformers/all-mpnet-base-v2](https://huggingface.co/BAAI/bge-small-en)**: Used to generate high-quality embeddings for the processed documents, facilitating effective semantic search and retrieval.

 - **[Qdrant](https://qdrant.tech/)**: A vector database running locally via Docker, responsible for storing and managing the generated embeddings for fast and scalable retrieval.
+- **NOTE: Qdrant is used as a VectorDB for the privacy of the medical dataset**

 - **[LLaMA 3.2 via Ollama](https://ollama.com/)**: Integrated as the local language model to power the chatbot, providing intelligent and context-aware responses based on the document embeddings.